-The California Science Center is taking Angelenos 3,300 years back in time as part of a new exhibit displaying authentic artifacts from King Tutankhamun's tomb.
+The California Science Center is taking Angelenos 3,300 years back in time as part of an exhibit displaying authentic artifacts from King Tutankhamun's tomb.

-The exhibit, titled "King Tut: Treasures of the Golden Pharaoh," will feature more than 150 artifacts from the young king's tomb, many of which were actually used by him in both life and death, according to the center.
+The exhibit, "King Tut: Treasures of the Golden Pharaoh," features more than 150 artifacts from the young king's tomb, many of which were actually used by him in both life and death, according to the center.

 "King Tut: Treasures of the Golden Pharaoh," is being billed as the largest King Tut exhibit to ever tour, and you'll definitely want to seize your chance to see the priceless treasures while you still can; after the tour, the artifacts are set to return to Egypt forever.